-April is an ideal time of year to visit Spain.
-The weather is warm and sunny but not too hot to enjoy the many outdoor activities that cities across Spain have to offer.
+April is an ideal time of year to visit Spain because the weather is warm and sunny but not too hot to enjoy the many outdoor activities that cities across the country have to offer.

-Easter week, or Semana Santa, is a huge celebration in cities across Spain, most notably in Seville and Malaga, which each have daily processions with pomp and circumstance.
-Barcelona celebrates its Sant Jordi Festival, which is similar to Valentine's Day, on April 23.
-And Easter is the traditional start of bullfighting season in Madrid.
+Among the annual events and tradition in Spain, Easter week, or Semana Santa, is one of the largest celebrations of the year in cities across Spain, most notably in Seville and Malaga.
+Barcelona, on the other hand, always celebrates its Sant Jordi Festival, which is similar to Valentine's Day, on April 23 while Madrid's bullfighting starts after Holy Week each year.

-Here's a look at some of the most popular events and sights for visitors to Spain during the month of April.
+Here's a look at some of the most popular events and sights for visitors to see on their trip to Spain during the month of April.
+As a note for 2018, Easter Sunday, which marks the end of Semana Santa, falls on April 1, so you'll only have one day in April this year to catch those traditions.

 01 of 04

-Aside from Semana Santa, you'll want to visit Barrio Santa Cruz, one of Seville's most beautiful and historic neighborhoods.
+Aside from these events, you'll also want to visit Barrio...
+Santa Cruz, one of Seville's most beautiful and historic neighborhoods.
 Plan to climb Giralda Tower, once a minaret of a mosque that now forms part of the largest Gothic cathedral in the world.
-And check out the Alcazar, which has been made (even more) famous by its appearance in the HBO series "Game of Thrones."
+You can also check out the Alcazar, which has been made (even more) famous by its appearance in the HBO series "Game of Thrones."

 02 of 04